imset/Perfect-Numbers/README.md

 # Perfect-Numbers
 A very poorly written script involving perfect numbers to help me learn more about Python.
+Ft.
+Completely uncommented code because I'm just terrible like that I guess.
+Not like anyone will read this anyways.

 This is a Python 3 script.
 There are two arguments when you use it:
 Argument 1 is either "iterate" or "check".
 Argument 2 is any number you'd like to check.